alexdlaird/pyngrok/README.md

-The [`connect`](https://pyngrok.readthedocs.io/en/latest/api.html#pyngrok.ngrok.connect) method takes `kwargs` as well, which allows us to pass additional tunnel configurations that are supported by `ngrok` (or the `name` of a tunnel defined in `ngrok`'s config file), [as documented here](https://pyngrok.readthedocs.io/en/latest/#tunnel-configurations).
+The [`connect`](https://pyngrok.readthedocs.io/en/latest/api.html#pyngrok.ngrok.connect) method takes `kwargs` as well, which allows you to pass additional tunnel configurations that are supported by `ngrok` (or the `name` of a tunnel defined in `ngrok`'s config file), [as documented here](https://pyngrok.readthedocs.io/en/latest/#tunnel-configurations).

 ### `ngrok`'s API

-The [`api`](https://pyngrok.readthedocs.io/en/latest/api.html#pyngrok.ngrok.api) method allows us to use the local `ngrok` agent to make requests against [the `ngrok` API](https://ngrok.com/docs/agent/cli-api/), if we have [set an API key](https://pyngrok.readthedocs.io/en/latest/#setting-the-authtoken-or-api-key).
+The [`api`](https://pyngrok.readthedocs.io/en/latest/api.html#pyngrok.ngrok.api) method allows you to use the local `ngrok` agent to make requests against [the `ngrok` API](https://ngrok.com/docs/agent/cli-api/), if you have [set an API key](https://pyngrok.readthedocs.io/en/latest/#setting-the-authtoken-or-api-key).
-For example, here we reserve a `ngrok` domain, then create a Cloud Endpoint with an associated traffic policy:
+For example, here's how you would reserve a `ngrok` domain, then create a Cloud Endpoint with an associated traffic
+policy:

 ```python
 from pyngrok import ngrok